Glutamate carboxypeptidase II: Imaging

 PSMA is the target of several nuclear medicine imaging agents for prostate cancer.
 PSMA expression can be imaged with gallium-68 PSMA or fluorine-18 PSMA for positron emission tomography.
 This uses a radiolabelled small molecule that binds with high affinity to the extra-cellular domain of the PSMA receptor.
 Previously, an antibody targeting the intracellular domain (indium-111 capromabpentide, marketed as Prostascint) was used, although detection rate was low.

 In 2020, the results of a randomised phase 3 trial ("ProPSMA study") was published comparing Gallium-68 PSMA PET/CT to standard imaging (CT and bone scan).
 This 300 patient study conducted at 10 study sites demonstrated superior accuracy of PSMA PET/CT (92% vs 65%), higher significant change in management (28% vs 15%), less equivocal/uncertain imaging findings (7% vs 23%) and lower radiation exposure (10 mSv vs 19 mSv).
 The study concludes that PSMA PET/CT is a suitable replacement for conventional imaging, providing superior accuracy, to the combined findings of CT and bone scanning.
 This new technology was approved by the FDA on Dec 1, 2020.
 A dual-modality small molecule that is positron-emitting (18F) and fluorescent targets PSMA and was tested in humans.
 The molecule found the location of primary and metastatic prostate cancer by PET, fluorescence-guided removal of cancer, and detects single cancer cells in tissue margins.

 A Human-Derived, Genetic, Positron-emitting and Fluorescent (HD-GPF) reporter system uses a human protein, PSMA and non-immunogenic, and a small molecule that is positron-emitting (18F) and fluorescent for dual modality PET and fluorescence imaging of genome modified cells, e.g. cancer, CRISPR/Cas9, or CAR T-cells, in an entire mouse.

 Therapy

-PSMA can also be used experimentally as a target for treatment in unsealed source radiotherapy.
-Lutetium-177 is a beta emitter which can be combined with PSMA-targetting molecules to deliver treatment to prostate tumours.
+PSMA can also be used as a target for treatment in unsealed source radiotherapy.
+Lutetium-177 is a beta emitter which can be combined with PSMA-targeting molecules to deliver treatment to prostate tumours.
 A prospective phase II study demonstrated a response (as defined by reduction in PSA of 50% or more) in 64% of men.
 Common side effects include dry mouth, dry fatigue, nausea, dry eyes and thrombocytopenia (reduction in platelets).
-The results of randomised trial VISION3 trial were positive with 40% reduction in mortality and 5 months increase in survival. phase III VISION trial.
+A follow-up randomized phase II trial, the ANZUP TheraP trial, compared Lu-177 PSMA-617 radionuclide therapy to cabazitaxel chemotherapy, demonstrating superior response rates, lower toxicity and better patient-reported outcomes with Lu-177 PSMA.
+The results of randomised trial VISION trial were positive with 40% reduction in mortality and 5 months increase in survival. phase III VISION trial.